 Dear Birth Moms,

-For women who have experienced both assault and pregnancy, pregnancy can be extremely traumatic.
-Your changing body serves as a constant reminder of what you went through, which can make emotional healing very difficult.
+For women who have experienced both assault and pregnancy, being pregnant can be extremely traumatic.
+Your changing body serves as a constant reminder of what you suffered through, which can make emotional healing very difficult.
 Some women are reluctant to seek prenatal care because the associated medical examinations and, later, the process of labor and delivery can trigger painful memories and feelings.
-These triggers can happen even for women whose pregnancies did not result from their assault, and since women who have been assaulted are three times more likely to suffer from depression, 13 times more likely to abuse alcohol, and 26 times more likely to abuse drugs, we know that whether or not a woman’s pregnancy was the result of her assault, related factors may still play a role in her decision about whether to parent.
-And for pregnant women who are in abusive relationships, a host of other emotional and physical considerations also come into play.
+These triggers can happen even for women whose pregnancies did not result from their assault.
+Since women who have been assaulted are three times more likely to suffer from depression, 13 times more likely to abuse alcohol, and 26 times more likely to abuse drugs, we know that whether or not a woman’s pregnancy was the result of her assault, related factors may still play a role in her decision to parent her child.
+For pregnant women who are in abusive relationships, many other emotional and physical considerations also come into play.

 Stay safe and strong,